aajanki/fi-sentence-embeddings-eval/experiments.md

 processing the full context of the sentence.
 Let's take a look at two such models.

+### Contextual full sentence embeddings

-**Contextual full sentence embeddings**.
-BERT (Bidirectional Encoder Representations from Transformers) [@devlin2018] processes a full sentence to generate a sentence embeddings.
+**BERT** (Bidirectional Encoder Representations from Transformers) [@devlin2018] processes a full sentence to generate a sentence embeddings.
 It uses self-attention to decide the relevant context for each word in the sentence.
 Another major technical contribution in the model was a bi-directional transformer architecture, which allows the model to consider word's left and right context when making predictions.

 In the evaluation, I'll use the value of the second-to-last hidden layer for the special \[CLS\] token as the sentence embedding.
 BERT is